Seikai-Takenawa/MineFantasia/README-en.md

 1.Please go to GeckoLib's [GitHub repository](https://github.com/bernie-g/geckolib), [modrinth page](https://modrinth.com/mod/geckolib), or other sources to download the corresponding version of GeckoLib-NeoForge.
 Then, place the downloaded JAR file into your `mods` folder.<br>
 2.Please download the latest version of this mod from the `Releases` section on the right or from Modrinth, and place the downloaded JAR file into your `mods` folder.<br>

-Due to some sound sources not yet having clear authorization, the full version of the mod will not be provided at this time.
-The Lite version will only include resource packs for sound sources that have been properly authorized.
+**Due to some sound sources not yet having clear authorization, the full version of the mod will not be provided at this time.
+The Lite version will only include resource packs for sound sources that have been properly authorized.The resource pack for unauthorized sound sources contains only the basic file structure and does not include any .ogg files.**

 Copyright Notice
 =======